Increasing revenue through B2B - Business units

 This forced us to go back and explore how to offer a more granular set of roles for our customers.

-More UX Research
+More UX Exploration

-Granular roles/permissions and inheritance
+Granular roles and permissions and inheritance

 UX Discovery